The Big 4 Accounting FirmsEverything You Need to Know

 The Big Six Accounting Firms

-After acquiring many smaller firms, the Big Eight realized the potential synergies that could be realized by merging with each other.
+After acquiring many smaller accounting firms, the Big Eight realized the potential synergies that could be realized by merging with each other.

 In the summer of 1989, the Big Eight became the Big Seven when Ernst & Whinney merged with Arthur Young to form Ernst & Young.